gary-archer/oauth.websample.final/README.md

 ## Blog Posts

-- Get started on architecture details in the [Final SPA Overview](https://authguidance.com/2019/04/07/local-ui-setup)
+- Get started on architecture and non-functional details in the [Final SPA Overview](https://authguidance.com/2019/04/07/local-ui-setup)